 Since 1964, the Social Security Administration has contracted with Vocational Experts to testify in Social Security Cases.
 Many of these experts derive substantial income from serving as a witness for the government, and many are far from being “impartial.”
 The Social Security Administration Law Judges have tilted from granting more than 70% of the cases heard at the Hearing level to the current 40-50%.
 Many of the denials are based on the testimony of the government’s vocational expert’s testimony.

-The techniques noted in this series of blogs can help you attack and negate the testimony of the government’s vocational expert in social security cases.
+The techniques noted in this series of blogs can help you attack and negate the testimony of the government’s vocational expert for social security cases.
 By understanding the various issues, terms, processes, and resources, you will be prepared to win your case.
 Preparation and research into the claimant’s past relevant work history will allow you to verify the information presented by the VE and attack any inaccurate information.

 The Vocational Grid is used for cases where the claimant is 50 years of age or older.
 The Administrative Law Judge will usually pose a hypothetical question to the Vocational Expert to assess the claimant’s Transferability of Skills.